Vanilla Plus JS requires some consistency in how projects are laid out to

 src/public/assets/* filter=lfs diff=lfs merge=lfs -text

-Then you can include the artifacts
+Then you can include the artifacts folder in your

 repository so it will be downloaded when pulling the repository